Radiology + Imaging

 Portland Veterinary Emergency and Specialty Care has a full line of in-house testing equipment to provide rapid results for many diagnostic tests.
 This is very important for the emergent patient needing test results quickly.
-If a more specialized test is needed, an outside laboratory can be consulted.
+Outside Laboratories are also used for specialized diagnostic testing.